intel/intel-xpu-backend-for-triton/docs/tests.md

-# lit Tests

-TODO: We are on an active stage for adding lit tests, will add later.

 # Unit Tests for Triton
 This is for unit tests under `triton/python/tests/unit` and `pytorch/tests/inductor`.
 Please refer to [Unit Tests](test_docs/unit_tests.md) for detail.